westkevin12/agent-starter-pack/README.md

 This project represents the next evolution of the [e2e-gen-ai-app-starter-pack](goo.gle/e2e-gen-ai-app-starter-pack).
 Building on the foundation of the original, we've made significant improvements:

 *   **Streamlined CLI:**  A new command-line interface (`agent-starter-pack`) simplifies project creation, template selection, and deployment.
-*   **Expanded Agent Options:**  Support for a wider variety of agent frameworks (LangGraph, CrewAI, and the Google GenAI SDK) and deployment targets (including Vertex AI Agent Engine).
+*   **Expanded Agent Options:**  Support for a wider variety of agent frameworks (LangGraph, CrewAI, and the Google Agent Framework SDK) and deployment targets (including Vertex AI Agent Engine).
 *   **Simplified setup**: Integrated gcloud authentication and projects and region configurations

 ---